-Certifica ites of registration and distinguishing marks association the assoc or non-m 1) The Registrar must upon having registered or provisionally registered any on, any member or any non-member, allocate a unique registration number to iation, member or non-member concerned and issue to the association, member member a registration certificate or a certificate of provisional registration in the and form and containing the particulars as prescribed by the MEC, subject to 8.
-5 provision abject to section 58, where the member or non-member is registered or nally registered, the Registrar must, with effect from a date determined by the notice in the Provincial Gazette , issue, in the manner and form prescribed by 10 (a) a distinguishing mark for every vehicle of the registered member or non-member that is used, under the authority of an appropriate permission or permit; (b) a distinguishing mark for every vehicle of the provisionally registered member or non-member- (i) that is so used under the authority of an appropriate permission or permit; 15 or (ii) in respect of which the provisionally registered member or non-member has made application for an appropriate permission in accordance with this Act.
-20 each vel registere bject to section 58, the Registrar must also issue such a distinguishing mark for nicle used by any registered or provisionally registered member, and any d or provisionally registered non-member, whose registration took place before of that notice, upon mere submission to the Registrar of- the registration certificate of the registered member or non-member con- 25 (b) cerned, and a current permission or permit for each vehicle so used by that registered member or non-member; the relevant certificate of provisional registration of the provisionally registered member or non-member, and- (i) a current permission or permit for each vehicle used by the provisionally registered member or non-member; or (ii) proof, to the satisfaction of the Registrar, that the provisionally registered member or non-member has made application for such a permission.
-30 Duties o f registered and provisionally registered associations and non-members 35 (a) 1) A registered association must- take all steps that are reasonably necessary to prevent any breaches of the code of conduct and any other misconduct on the part of its members and their drivers, and to take disciplinary steps against members whenever necessary; (b) inform the Registrar expeditiously and timeously of the outcome of all disciplinary proceedings against members and grievance procedures by members; 40 (c) association or associations; (d) inform the Registrar expeditiously and timeously of any changes- (i) in its membership; and (ii) with regard to the information furnished by it to the Registrar in compliance with this Part and Part 12; 45 (e) inform the Registrar of the termination or temporary suspension of the membership of any registered member, within seven days after the termination or suspension; 50 (f) timeously give the Registrar notice of all general meetings of members, and allow the Registrar or the Registrar's representative to attend such a meeting as an observer; (g) and the nature and effect thereof; 35 (h) if requested thereto by any organ of state, transport authority or core city which has rendered financial assistance to the association or its members for the funds received from that source.
+- 114. (1) The Registrar must upon having registered or provisionally registered any association, any member or any non-member, allocate a unique registration number to the association, member or non-member concerned and issue to the association, member or non-member a registration certificate or a certificate of provisional registration in the manner and form and containing the particulars as prescribed by the MEC, subject to section 59. - (2) Subject to section 59, where the member or non-member is registered or provisionally registered, the Registrar must, with effect from a date determined by the MEC, by notice in the Provincial Gazette, issue, in the manner and form prescribed by 10 the MEC- - (u) a distinguishing mark for every vehicle of the registered member or non-member that is used, under the authority of an appropriate operating licence or permit; - (b) a distinguishing mark for every vehicle of the provisionally registered 15 member or non-member- - (i) that is so used under the authority of an appropriate operating licence or permit; or - (ii) in respect of which the provisionally registered member or non-member has made application for an appropriate operating licence in accordance with this Act. - (3) Subject to section 59, the Registrar must also issue such a distinguishing mark for each vehicle used by any registered or provisionally registered member, and any registered or provisionally registered non-member, whose registration took place before the date of that notice, upon mere submission to the Registrar of- - (a) the registration certificate of the registered member or non-member concerned, and a current operating licence or permit for each vehicle so used by that registered member or non-member; - (b) the relevant certificate of provisional registration of the provisionally registered member or non-member, and- - (i) a current operating licence or permit for each vehicle used by the provisionally registered member or non-member; or - (ii) proof, to the satisfaction of the Registrar, that the provisionally registered member or non-member has made application for such an operating licence.

+Duties of registered and provisionally registered associations and non-members

+115. (1) A registered association must-

+- (a) take all steps that are reasonably necessary to prevent any breaches of the code of conduct and any other misconduct on the part of its members and their drivers, and to take disciplinary steps against members whenever necessary; - (b) inform the Registrar expeditiously and timeously of the outcome of all disciplinary proceedings against members and grievance procedures by members; - (c) inform the MEC of any impending or current conflict with any other association or associations; - (d) inform the Registrar expeditiously and timeously of any changes- - (i) in its membership; and - (ii) with regard to the information furnished by it to the Registrar in compliance with this Part and Part 12; - (e) inform the Registrar of the termination or temporary suspension of the 50 membership of any registered member, within seven days after the termination or suspension; - (f) timeously give the Registrar notice of all general meetings of members, and allow the Registrar or the Registrar's representative to attend such a meeting as an observer: - (g) inform the Registrar timeously of any amendment proposed to its constitution and the nature and effect thereof: - (h) if requested thereto by any organ of state, transport authority or core city which has rendered financial assistance to the association or its members for a particular purpose, supply the requested information as to the application of 60 the funds received from that source.